Red List Status -Critically Endangered (CR) , assessed in 08/09/2017

-The main threats are fires and invasive species, namely feral pigs (Sus scrofa) and rusa deer (Rusa timorensis russa).
+The main threats are bushfires and invasive species, namely feral pigs (Sus scrofa) and Rusa deer (Rusa timorensis).
 Both impact habitat quality, but deer also harm mature individuals by scratching or destroying the stems.

 This species is not protected by any legislation and it doesn't occur in any protected areas.
 This species would benefit from ex situ and in situ emergency conservation actions.
 It is proposed to monitor known populations and to preserve a viable population on limited areas, where invasive species are under control.
 Field prospection on the Dogny Plateau is important to estimate the size of the population and better understand potential threats.
 It is also recommended to inform the local authority responsible for the coordination of the firefighting effort about the presence of the species in the concerned areas.
 Finally, knowledge improvement on the species (multiplication tests) would also be needed for ex situ conservation.

 Mabberley DJ, de Kok RPJ.
 2004.
 Labiatae.
 In: Morat P,ed.
 Flore de la Nouvelle-Calédonie et dépendance.

 Barrabé L, Karnadi-Abdelkader,G, Ounemoa,J,de Kok RPJ., Robert N, Gâteble,G. 2015.
 Recircumscription of Oxera (Lamiaceae: Ajugoideae) ta include Faradaya based on molecular and anatomical data.
 Botanical Journal of the Linnean Society(179) , p.693-711.